swhitley/Boomerang/README.md

 ## Quick Start

-An EIB is often used as input to `Boomerang`, but it is also possible to run Boomerang as a standalone app.
+Although it is possible to run Boomerang as a standalone app, an EIB is often used as input to `Boomerang`.

 1. Launch the `Boomerang-v2`integration.
 2. Select the `Web Service` that corresponds to the web service request in your XSLT.